fengyuruhui98/File/write/Daily/癸卯日志/April.md

 >in stant noodles & water & icecream at Jinkui xincheng market ￥17.00

 ## Daily
+Morning, after we ate at the canteen at hotel we went to the Linlou village

 # 21:47 Sat, Apr 22, 2023